ag-informatics/ag-informatics-seminar/3-software-engineering/README.md

 A free platform for creating high (or low) fidelity prototypes.
 Can be used groups to workshop wire frames, user flow, etc.

 ### 6) Blogs and Message Boards
  [Medium](https://medium.com/), [Stackoverflow](https://stackoverflow.com/), [Geeks for Geeks](https://www.geeksforgeeks.org/), [Stack Exchange](https://stackexchange.com/) You have probably come across these yourself in the midst of googling whatever your current programing nightmare happens to be.
-These are four of the most common but there are many more knowledge sharing sites.
+These are four of the most common but there are many more knocwledge sharing sites.

 ## Discussion Notes and Feedback

+The class has mostly come to software engineering recently through other academic/career paths where better understandings of software engineering, be it machine learning, app development, or data science, was required.

+Take Aways:

+* As researches there are creative ways to implement user feedback into our research.
+* Farmer feedback/user during development of applications can cath unexpected issues and improve flow.
+* Software applications can have desired features that appear hidden or difficult to access.
+* Many papers over promise in their titles and abstracts on the application and development stage of their work.